iskunalpal/Differential-Evolution/Readme.md

 ```
 > de
 ```

-The default objective function is specified in `objective_func.m`.
-If needed to run custom functions, this file can be edited to interface.
+The default objective function used is `objective_func`.
+Custom objective function can be specified in `de.m` under `options.fitness_func`.